pyca/cryptography/docs/hazmat/primitives/asymmetric/serialization.rst

 .. note::

-    ``cryptography`` only supports a single certificate and private key when parsing PKCS12 files at this time.
+    ``cryptography`` only supports a single private key and associated certificates when parsing PKCS12 files at this time.

-.. function:: load_load_key_and_certificates(data, password, backend)
+.. function:: load_key_and_certificates(data, password, backend)

     .. versionadded:: 2.5